DataDog/documentation/content/en/agent/kubernetes/prometheus.md

 Every [configuration field][1] supported by the OpenMetrics check can be passed in the configurations list.

-The autodiscovery configuration can be based on container names or kubernetes annotations or both.
+The Autodiscovery configuration can be based on container names or Kubernetes annotations or both.
 When both `kubernetes_container_names` and `kubernetes_annotations` are defined, it uses AND logic (both rules must match).

 `kubernetes_container_names` is a list of container names to target, it supports the `*` wildcard.